2399matt/MovieApplication/README.md

 # Movie Tracker App

+## Install

+Configure your .env file (example included).
+Run 'docker compose up --build'.
+Docker will spin up the Spring app on a JDK container, a mySQL database with your credentials (table creation will be done), as well as a container for the Ollama server (model will be pulled on build).

 ## Project Goal
 Build a full-stack web application where users can search for movies, manage a personal watchlist, use forums to create post / replies, and integrate an AI bot.